TrueAchievements' Cheater Policy

 • Manually adding or editing files in mod-enabled games to unlock achievements or alter achievement requirements.

-• Using turbo controllers to automate input.
+• Automation: Using turbo controllers, scripts or programmable microcontrollers to automate input.

 • Playing a game prior to its official release date.